Teraku/Skill-Overhaul/README.md

 * The amount of tripmines is increased 2x (max. tripmines is now 12).
 * To offset the unbalance with shaped charges, shaped charges now cost 2 tripmines to place.
 Hopefully this will make tripmines as actual mines more valuable.
 * Shaped Charges Basic and Aced have been switched.
+* Shockproof Ace now electrifies your bullets while you're being tased, tasing any enemies you hit.

 ######Fugitive
 * Daredevil has been replaced with Moving Target.
 Basic version gives the old Daredevil Basic+Ace effects, Ace allows sprinting in any direction.